strvcom/atlas.js/tutorials/writing-actions.md

 - They frequently contain business-specific logic or accomplish a very specific task
 - They do not need to keep any kind of state (they are stateless - it's just input params->returning results)

-> **NOTE**: Contrary to services and hooks, the Action class you implement **is** what you will interface with - when you register an Action into the Atlas instance, the class is instantiated and exposed to you via `app.actions.*`.
+> **NOTE**: Contrary to services and hooks, the Action class you implement **is** what you will interface with - when you register an Action into the Atlas instance, the class is instantiated and exposed to you via `atlas.actions.*`.

 ## Structure of an action